Much Ado About Nothing Summary

 Back to the scheming Don John.
 Though he couldn’t destroy Hero and Claudio’s courtship, he’s sure he can destroy their wedding.
 Borachio suggests that Don John convince Claudio and Don Pedro to stand in the orchard outside Hero’s window on the night before the wedding.
 There, Borachio will be making love-talk with Hero’s servant, Margaret, who he’ll have dressed in Hero’s clothes.
 From far off, the men will think the girl engaged in inappropriate window activity is Hero, and they’ll write Hero off as disloyal.

 Later, Benedick is in the orchard, lamenting that one more brave soldier has fallen to the petticoats of love.
-Benedick notes that Claudio is changed from being a brave, straight-speaking soldier into a milquetoast (pronounced like "milk-toast," and basically means what it sounds like), concerned with romantic music, fashion, and poetry.
+Benedick notes that Claudio is changed from being a brave, straight-speaking soldier into a milquetoast (pronounced like "milk-toast," and basically means what it sounds like: a piece of bread that has gotten all soggy), concerned with romantic music, fashion, and poetry.
 Benedick thinks he’ll never undergo such a ridiculous transformation.

 Hero is in on the plan to get Beatrice and Benedick together.
 While Beatrice is within listening range, Hero and her attendant Ursula play the same old trick on Beatrice.
 They announce that they can’t tell Beatrice of Benedick’s love because no man can ever please Beatrice, she’s such a proud and scornful woman.
 Once they leave, Beatrice (surprise!) has the same reaction as Benedick, and promises she’ll leave her scorn behind.
 She’ll love and marry Benedick, if he’ll have her.

-Later, Don Pedro and Claudio are with Leonato and Benedick, and they launch into teasing Benedick, who’s seeming much changed by his crush – with a shaven beard, a nice smell, and a dulled wit – he’s already a milquetoast.
+Later, Don Pedro and Claudio are with Leonato and Benedick, and they launch into teasing Benedick, who’s really changed by his crush—he has a shaved beard, he smells nice, and his wit is blunted—he’s already a milquetoast.
 Benedick can’t handle the teasing, and scampers off, leaving Don Pedro and Claudio to be approached by Don John.
 Don John claims Hero is disloyal, and he can show them proof.
-Claudio says if he finds Hero is disloyal, he’ll disgrace her in front of the whole congregation, which is a tad overly dramatic in our opinion.
+Claudio says if he finds Hero is disloyal, he’ll disgrace her in front of the whole congregation... which is a tad overly dramatic in our opinion.

 Later that night, Dogberry, a constable, and his man Verges give muddled instructions to an incompetent group of watchmen, who plan to sleep through their duties.
 In spite of their incompetence, they hear Borachio recount to Conrade (another of Don John’s evil cronies) how Don John’s scheme went off without a hitch.
 Margaret appeared to be Hero and flirted with Borachio, while Don Pedro, Claudio, and Don John witnessed "Hero’s" disloyalty.
 Claudio has decided that he’ll renounce Hero tomorrow morning at the chapel.
 The watch then comes forth and arrests Borachio and Conrade for their wickedness.

 It’s the morning, and Hero is getting ready for her wedding.
-Beatrice is helping her, though Beatrice is not acting like her usual jovial self.
+Beatrice is helping her, although Beatrice isn't acting like her usual jovial self.
 Margaret teases that Beatrice looks like she’s in love.
 Just before the wedding can take place, Dogberry comes to Leonato, trying to get him to come to the examination of the captured prisoners, Borachio and Conrade.
 Leonato is in a rush to get to his daughter’s wedding, so he tells Dogberry to do the examination himself.

 Finally, everyone’s ready for the wedding, except Claudio, who proceeds to call Hero a disloyal, deceptive, and faithless whore in front of the entire group that’s come to watch her get married.
 Hero denies Claudio’s claims that she was flirting with another man at her window, but Don Pedro says he definitely saw her too, as did Don John.
 Hero faints.
 The men stalk out, leaving the girl for dead, and everyone else tries to sort out just what in the world is going on.